Kristina01111000/Drws_site/README.md

 - 100 physical books, email him when it gets down to 20 books left

-- Look for other email providers that have chains + audio
+- Look for other email providers that have chains + audio, i can't find any that have both